piopi/Messaging-App/README.md

 Docker-compose up -d
 ```

-Create a .env file in the server directory and add your session secret, sql credentials and url as follow:
+Create a .env file in the root folder and add your session secret, sql credentials and url as follow:

 ```
 # SERVER VARIABLES